DAO-999-NFT/faraway-kingdom/react-site/docs/intro.md

 ![golden_ring](/img/intro/golden_rings9.png)

 Yes, each **Far Far Away** gold ring is not only a unique piece of jewelry, but also a digital certificate to one of the **999** royal lands in the **Far Far Away** metaverse.
-This is part of a magical world where you will find additional opportunities and great adventures within the blockchain ecosystem.
+It is part of a magical online and offline world, where you will find additional opportunities and great adventures within the blockchain ecosystem.

 When you purchase a **Far Far Away** gold ring, you not only become the owner of a beautiful gold piece of jewelry, but also a digital asset that gives you access to your own royal land in the blockchain world.